bpftrace/bpftrace/docs/reference_guide.md

 Beware that the BPF stack is small (512 bytes), and that you pay the toll again inside printf() (whilst it composes a perf event output buffer).
 So in practice you can only grow this to about 200 bytes.

 Support for even larger strings is [being discussed](https://github.com/iovisor/bpftrace/issues/305).

+## 9. Env: `BPFTRACE_NO_CPP_DEMANGLE`

+Default: 0

+C++ symbol demangling in userspace stack traces is enabled by default.

+This feature can be turned off by setting the value of this environment variable to `1`.

 # Language